 The oceans are rising and so are we

 We believe in a thriving, resilient future for everyone, everywhere.
 Human-made climate change is the greatest threat to this future.
-Together we can stand up to climate destruction.
+Together we can stand up to overcome climate breakdown.

-At Oxfam, we advocate for New Zealand to fulfill its responsibility to reduce its pollution, and to properly support people in poor countries to adapt to the effects of climate breakdown.
+At Oxfam, we advocate for New Zealand to do its fair share to cut its pollution, and to properly support people in poor countries to adapt to the effects of climate breakdown.
 We stand alongside those communities who have been resisting pollution of their land for centuries, and we join with the movement for climate justice to ensure that the voices of people who are poor are heard.

 What’s the problem?
 Humans are causing our climate to change